kcaalexander/NaughtySVN/README.md

-#**NaughtySVN - _A Nautilus extension for Subversion_**
+##**NaughtySVN** ###_A Nautilus extension for Subversion_

 **NaughtySVN (NSVN) is an easy-to-use GUI based Subversion client which works as an extension to Nautilus File Manager (Graphical shell for the GNOME desktop environment).
 Inspired by TortoiseSVN, Its an effort primarily for non-technical people to use subversion.**

 NSVN has a graphical interface which can be activated from Nautilus file browsing window.
 Its graphical windows are designed to be simple and easy to use, which  will allow users to create and administer subversion repository, checkout and commit working copies, handling working copies, browsing repositories and working copies, handling remote repositories and working copies etc.

-##Building NaughtySVN
+###Building NaughtySVN

 See ./INSTALL for a details building and installation document.
 Following is a simple way to build and install NSVN.
 Subversion include and library paths are all  hard coded, so in case of problems please make appropriate changes in ./svn/Makefile.am.